aymanosman/aymanosman.github.io/drafts/dont-wrap-your-logs/article.md

 11:38:16.428 [info]  [myprefix] working ...
 ```

-the problem is discovered when you decide to include source location information alongside the ordinary log message.
+The problem is discovered when you decide to include source location information alongside the ordinary log message.

 ```elixir
 import Config